microsoft/pict/doc/pict.md

       /n:C     - Negative value prefix (default: ~)
       /e:file  - File with seeding rows
       /r[:N]   - Randomize generation, N - seed
-      /c       - Case-sensitive model evaluation
+      /b:N     - Try N seeds, keep the smallest suite /t:N     - Number of worker threads (default: auto) /c       - Case-sensitive model evaluation
       /s       - Show model statistics

+### Best-of-N generation

+The size of a generated suite depends on the random seed (see `/r`).
+The `/b:N` option runs generation for `N` different seeds and keeps the smallest resulting suite.
+The seeds are derived deterministically from the base seed, so the result is reproducible: the same `/b:N` (and `/r:N`, if given) always selects the same winning seed and produces the same suite.

+### Parallelism

+PICT can use multiple worker threads to speed up generation. `/t:N` sets the number of threads; the default (`auto`) uses all available logical processors, and `/t:1` forces single-threaded generation.
+When combined with `/b`, the threads also run the independent seed trials concurrently.

+Parallelism is purely a performance option: it never changes the produced test suite.
+For a given seed, PICT generates the exact same, bit-for-bit identical set of test cases regardless of the thread count.

 ## Model File